antopalla02/SE4A_LucaOlmo_AntonioPalladino_FrancescaPensotti/RASD/RASD.md

 - **R41** — Every request that successfully changes the system's state shall receive a response containing the identifier of the affected entity and its resulting state.
 - **R42** — The system shall refuse any authenticated request targeting data belonging to a user other than the requester.
 - **R43** — The system shall allow an authenticated user to retrieve all personal data associated with their account.
-- **R44** — The system shall allow an authenticated user to request deletion of their account and associated personal data.
-- **R45** — The system shall expose, via a dedicated endpoint, aggregate metrics on the contact rate of suggested freelancers and the acceptance rate of suggested projects.
+- **R44** — The system shall expose, via a dedicated endpoint, aggregate metrics on the contact rate of suggested freelancers and the acceptance rate of suggested projects.
-- **R46** — The system shall allow the `Client` owner of an `open` `Project` to update its title and description.
+- **R45** — The system shall allow the `Client` owner of an `open` `Project` to update its title and description.

 #### 2.4.8 Traceability matrix
 ![Traceability matrix — Figure 1](images/traceability_matrix.png)